labgrid-project/labgrid/doc/configuration.rst

 ModbusTCPCoil
 +++++++++++++
-A :any:`ModbusTCPCoil` describes a coil accessible via ModbusTCP.
+A :any:`ModbusTCPCoil` describes a coil accessible via *Modbus TCP*.

 .. code-block:: yaml